cleentfaar/sitemap/README.md

 # Sitemap

-Flexible library for generating XML sitemaps from any source.
+Flexible library for generating XML sitemaps from any source to any filesystem.

 For more information about the actual XML protocol, check out the [sitemap.org documentation](https://sitemap.org)